 Provenir has more SEA presence than any other global decisioning incumbent.
 APAC HQ at Marina Bay Financial Centre Tower 2 in Singapore, John Warren as GM APAC, published content addressing Indonesia, Malaysia, Singapore, the Philippines (citing the 65% unbanked stat), and Australia.
 Ryt Bank in Malaysia is a named SEA customer.
 We name those facts because any prospect doing serious diligence will find them, and a vague comparison damages the conversation.

 The presence is real.
 The fit is not universal.
-Provenir's Singapore office is calling on the same tier-1 and tier-2 bank segment in PH, MY, ID, SG, and AU that it calls on globally.
+Provenir's regional offices call on the same tier-1 and tier-2 bank segment they call on globally.
 Same six-figure floor.
 Same six-month-plus implementation.
 Same full-lifecycle bundle.
-If you are a regulated tier-1 SEA bank with a CRO and a procurement runway, you will see Provenir in the room and that is appropriate.
+If you are a regulated tier-1 bank with a CRO and a procurement runway, you will see Provenir in the room and that is appropriate.
 We do not pretend to compete for that deal.

-If you are not that buyer, Provenir's Marina Bay office is a distraction, not a feature.
-A fintech in BGC, an NBFC running on Excel and an LMS, a multifinance lender in Surabaya, a microfinance lender in Cebu, a BNPL launching this quarter, a rural bank or cooperative: none of those is going to be a Provenir customer regardless of whether the office is local.
-The platform is built for a different buyer at a different price point on a different timeline, and Provenir's APAC team is appropriately not chasing the segment below tier-one.
-That segment is exactly Floowed's wedge: bigger than tier-one in SEA, more poorly served, faster-growing, and the segment where document quality is worst and same-week activation matters most.
+If you are not that buyer, a local office is a distraction, not a feature.
+A growth-stage fintech, an NBFC running on Excel and an LMS, a multifinance lender, a microfinance lender, a BNPL launching this quarter, a rural bank or cooperative: none of those is going to be a Provenir customer regardless of whether the office is local.
+The platform is built for a different buyer at a different price point on a different timeline, and Provenir's enterprise team is appropriately not chasing the lenders below the tier-1 ceiling.
+That segment is exactly Floowed's wedge: larger than tier-one, more poorly served, faster-growing, and the segment where document quality is worst and same-week activation matters most.

-Where the Provenir model breaks for the buyer below tier-one
+Where the enterprise model breaks for everyone below tier-one

 The Provenir buying motion is built for a tier-1 buyer with a procurement committee.
 For everyone else, four things break.